kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 Both are already expressible in Gateway API.
 GatewayClass can provide a mechanism for implementations to distinguish egress controllers from ingress controllers.

+A single Gateway MAY serve both ingress and egress if the implementation supports it.
+However, this GEP does not define a mechanism for distinguishing ingress and egress listeners or routes on a shared Gateway.
+Implementations that support mixed-mode gateways would need to surface direction at the Listener or Route level; defining such a mechanism is left to a future GEP.

 ### Prior Art